+13.1.2 The Second Scheme must comply, where relevant, with COLL 5.2.15R (Investment in associated collective investment schemes) and COLL 5.2.16R (Investment in other group schemes).

-- 14.1.2 The Second Scheme has terms which prohibit more than 10% in value of the scheme property consisting of units in collective investment schemes. - 14.1.3 The Second Scheme must comply, where relevant, with COLL 5.2.15R (Investment in associated collective investment schemes) and COLL 5.2.16R (Investment in other group schemes). - 14.1.4 Where the Second Scheme is an umbrella, the provisions in paragraph 14.1.2, paragraph 14.1.3 and paragraph 12 (Spread: General) apply to each sub fund as if it were a separate scheme. - 14.1.5 Investment may only be made in other collective investment schemes managed by the ACD or an associate of the ACD (which includes the Investment Manager) if the Prospectus clearly states that the Company may enter into such investments and the rules on double charging contained in the COLL Sourcebook are complied with. - 14.2 The Company may, subject to the limits set out in 14.1 above, invest in collective investment schemes managed or operated by, or whose authorised corporate director is, the ACD or one of its associates. - 14.3 Where a substantial proportion of the Company's assets are invested in other collective investment schemes, the maximum level of management fees that may be charged to the Company, and to the other collective investment schemes in which it invests, should not exceed 2.5% per annum plus VAT (if applicable).
+- 13.1.3 The Second Scheme must have terms which prohibit it from having more than 10% in value of the Scheme Property consisting of units in collective investment schemes. - 13.1.4 Where the Second Scheme is an umbrella, the provisions in paragraph 13.1.2 and 13.1.3 and COLL 5.2.11R (Spread: General) apply to each sub fund as if it were a separate scheme. - 13.1.5 Investment may only be made in other collective investment schemes managed by the ACD or an associate of the ACD if the Company's Prospectus clearly states that it may enter into such investments and the rules on double charging contained in the COLL Sourcebook are complied with, and subject to the rules in the FCA Handbook. - 13.2 The Company may, subject to the limits set out in 13.1 above, invest in collective investment schemes managed or operated by, or whose authorised corporate director is, the ACD of the Company or one of its associates. - 13.3 Where a substantial proportion of the Company's assets are invested in other collective investment schemes, the maximum level of management fees that may be charged to the Company, and to the other collective investment schemes in which it invests, should not exceed 2.5% per annum plus VAT (if applicable). - 13.4 The requirements of COLL 5.2.13AR are that: - 13.4.1 the second scheme is an undertaking: - 13.4.1.1 with the sole objective of collective investment in transferable securities or in other liquid financial assets, as referred to in Section 5 of the COLL Sourcebook, of capital raised from the public and which operate on the principle of risk spreading; - 13.4.1.2 with units which are, at the request of holders, repurchased or redeemed, directly or indirectly, out of those undertakings' assets (action taken by a scheme to ensure that the price of its units on an investment exchange does not significantly vary from their net asset value shall be regarded as equivalent to such repurchase or redemption); - 13.4.2 the second scheme is authorised under laws which provide that they are subject to supervision considered by the FCA to be equivalent to that laid down in the law of the UK, and that cooperation between the FCA and the supervisory authorities of the second scheme is sufficiently ensured: - the level of protection for unitholders in the second scheme is equivalent to that provided for unitholders in a UK UCITS, and in particular that the rules asset segregation, borrowing, lending and uncovered sales of transferable securities and approved money market instruments are equivalent to the requirements of Section 5 of the COLL Sourcebook; and - the business of the second scheme is reported in half-yearly and annual reports to enable an assessment to be made of the assets and liabilities, income and operations over the reporting period.